bhavik25-cpu/sql-query/README.md

  ```
 ______________________________________________________________________________________________________

-Write Query to Join Products and Categories with the INNER JOIN
+Write a Query to Join Products and Categories with the INNER JOIN
 keyword Below in sample table with small data
  ```javascript